Live in Japan Long Term: A Five-Year Visa Plan for Japan

 If you get offered a job in Japan, your future employer will request a work visa for you, which allows you to work in Japan full time.

-The length of this visa ranges anywhere between 1 and 5 years.
+The length of this visa ranges anywhere between one and five years.
 However, it is important to know that your visa is tied to the fact you are working.
 If you leave the job that you received your visa for, then you only get three months to find another role before your visa becomes invalid.

 Please check with your own embassy to confirm if you are eligible, and to find out how to apply for this visa if you are in Japan on a student visa, as restrictions may apply.